 This exhibition will extend from Mahtab Hussain’s Floor 3 exhibition Going back home to where I came from and will include a wealth of opportunities to engage with over the summer.

-Mahtab Hussain will talk about his work.
+Mahtab Hussain will talk about his work with Tim Clark, Editor-in-Chief and Director of online contemporary photography magazine 1000 Words.
 Please book a place by calling the Gallery on 01922 654400.

 Mahtab Hussain Going back home to where I came from Exhibition Guide